sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 Payment Keys
 ------------

-If you are creating a document from the animal or person records, then the same rules apply as for vaccinations and medical records when accessing payments.
+If you are creating a document from the animal or person records, then you must use a qualifier suffix to access these records.
 The Recent keyword looks for payments that have been received and Due for non-received payments.

 However, if you create an invoice/receipt document from the payment tab of a person or animal record (or the payment book), you can select multiple payments